shinmao/SecurityLearning/Webshell/README.md

 Try your best not to upload any tools to the server because it would be complicated to clean your footprint after all.
 Therefore, we choose the **natural** library to build up the shell much more...

-If you don't like reverse shell anymore, you can...
+If you want a shell which is more interactive...
 1. add user
 ```php
 useradd new;echo 'new:password'|chpasswd